OssiB/hadoop-meetup/README.md

 * jar files
 * Pig scripts

-It should have following diretory structure
+It should have the following diretory structure
 ```dir
 state-rep-mr/
 |---lib/